mckev/oldies/README.md

 # oldies
-Old codes I created in High School.
+Old codes I created when I was in High School (1994-1997).

 They are mostly written in Turbo Pascal.
 Sorry for the uppercase style haha..